 Who Does It Well: Ahrefs is an all-in-one SEO tool, and their website is a darned fine example of how to use the advice they give.

-Building a “good looking” website might sound challenging, but it’s really an exercise in paying attention to details.
-Start actively paying attention to elements that you like as a user – not fancy design elements, but things that makes your visit so easy that you don’t even think about it.
+Building a “good-looking” website might sound challenging, but it’s really an exercise in paying attention to details.
+Start actively paying attention to elements that you like as a user – not fancy design elements, but things that make your visit so easy that you don’t even think about it.

 - How to Build a Minimally Viable Website